ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 - `template.php` and `rss_template.php` are located inside `wp-content/themes/twentytwenty`
 - `logs` directory is also located inside `wp-content/themes/twentytwenty`
 - Some `caching` mechanism has been added
-- Logging functionality to be implemented
+- `Logging` functionality is to be implemented

 ### Analyzing rss_template.php

-Lets break the code into four different parts to under it easily:
+Lets break the code into four different parts to understand it easily:

 1. Its including template.php, so all the Classes, Objects & functions from template.php are being used by rss_template.php
 ```php